JanvitaReddy11/JanvitaReddy11/README.md

 ## Machine Learning Enthusiast

 I am a machine learning enthusiast with a passion for developing innovative AI solutions.
 My main areas of interest are computer vision and generative AI.
 I'm currently diving deep into using large language models (LLMs) and vision transformers.
+## 🎓 Education

+- **Master of Science**
+  Texas A&M University, Masters in Data Science

+- **Bachelor of Technology in Information Technology**
+  Sardar Vallabhbhai National Institute of Technology, BTech in Mechanical Engineering

 ## 💼 Work
 I work on various machine learning projects, focusing on computer vision for agriculture.
 Currently, I am experimenting and exploring different segmentation architectures for cotton yield predictions.
 I enjoy solving real-world problems using AI and constantly learning about new technologies and methodologies.